 - anything below 7 is a ‘detractor’ (unhappy patients)

 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 According to global NPS standards, an NPS score above 70 is considered very high and shows the service is world-class.
-From July to September 2024, Tennyson Centre Day Hospital achieved a Net Promoter Score of 87.
+From January to March 2025, Tennyson Centre Day Hospital achieved a Net Promoter Score of 86.

 Some of the more detailed results from patient feedback during this period revealed: